garraflavatra/rolens/README.md

 ### Compiling from source

-If you have Node.js installed, just download the source from GitHub, and run `./build.js`.
+If you have Node.js installed, just download the source from GitHub, and run `node ./build.js`.
 The install script will check that dependencies are present and build Rolens for you.

 If you want to build it yourself, please refer to the [advanced build process documentation](https://garraflavatra.github.io/rolens/development/advanced-build/) for detailed compilation instructions.